HrbrIO/BeaconSampleSwift/README.md

  - Apple's Swift 4.2 programming language for iOS.
  - iOS Deployment Target 12.0

 If you haven't used Harbor before, welcome!
-You'll need to [Sign up for a Harbor account](https://www.hrbr.io/try-hrbr) first.
+You can check out the [Quick Start Guide](https://docs) first.

 Note: if your app uses Objective-C you are on your own.